shubham2894/TweetHub/README.md

 ## 📖 About

-TweetHub is a simple Twitter-inspired web application built with **Django**.
+TweetHub is a Twitter-inspired social media web application built with **Django**.

-This project was developed to practice Django fundamentals such as:

-- User Authentication
-- CRUD Operations
-- Template Rendering
-- Image Uploads
-- Static & Media File Handling
+The project started as a CRUD application and is gradually evolving into a complete social networking platform.
+It focuses on learning Django by implementing real-world features such as authentication, user profiles, media uploads, and tweet management.

-> **Note:** This is a **practice project** created for learning purposes.
+> **Note:** This is a learning and portfolio project that is continuously being improved with new features.

 ---